+Q: Describe your academic background?
 A: I obtained a BS degree in Horticulture at the University of Arkansas, Fayetteville in the fall of 2009.
 After graduating, I spent some time in the plant pathology department in Arkansas and then worked on a small CSA farm before deciding to pursue the DPM program from 2012-2016.

+Q: What is your current occupation and how has your DPM degree aid-ed you in the tasks and responsibilities associated with your position?
 A: My current position is a Post-doctoral Associate in plant pathology at the UF/IFAS NFREC in Quincy, FL.
 I am part of the agronomy and plant pathology team working on carinata and peanut research.
 One of our current projects is to develop high-throughput phenotyping methods using imagery and computer vision.
 This data combined with other agronomic and disease management trials will ideally discover the best cultivars and management strategies for growing carinata in the Southeast.
 The imagery techniques we develop for carinata will be then be translated for use in peanut research in the summer.
 Because the DPM program is integrated across a variety of fields in applied crop science, it was a great preparation for my current position.
 Although I am technically in the plant pathology department, I am part of a cross-discipline team in field research.
 The DPM program also allowed me to take a variety of electives in GIS, precision agriculture, and Unmanned Aerial Systems (UAS), which are directly relevant to my current position.
 Continue Reading →